debangan-deb/FUTURE_FS_02/README.md

-It is a sinple shopping website named "ShopNext" which contains certain product categories clicking om which opens a few products of that category.
+It is a sinple shopping website named "ShopNext" which contains certain product categories clicking on which opens a few products of that category.
 These products are added by admin.
 It has cart option but before accessing that